prydonius/spinning_cursor/README.md

 ```

 **Notice** the absence of the `action` option.
 The start method will only keep
-the cursor running if an `action` block isn't passed into it.
+the cursor running if an `action` block isn't passed to it.

 ### I want to be able to change the finish message conditionally!